Sabamoradi/js-bad-practices/docs/eval.md

 The argument of the eval() function is a string.
-It will evaluate the source string as a script body, which means both statements and expressions are allowed.
 It returns the completion value of the code.

 console.log(eval('2 + 2'));
 // Expected output: 4